AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

 * NOTE: OpenRefine is awesome, but there are some challenges to be aware of:
   * When reconciling or building the schema, OpenRefine will time out if the Wikidata query service server is running slowly.
 If it's lagging too much, do some other kind of work and come back later when the server isn't so busy.
   * OpenRefine doesn't give you a report after uploading to Wikidata, so if records were skipped you won't know unless you specifically look for them.
 You can catch these by doing a post-ingest check, or during the Quality Control step.
+  * You can't create a new item in OpenRefine and create relationships for that item (e.g. Parent Organization and Subsidiaries) at the same time.
+Create the new items first (removing the Parent Org and Subsidiary fields from the schema), then do a seperate upload of the relationship fields after the items already exist.
+Since property creation doesn't happen simultaneously, OpenRefine may choke on inverse-dependent relationships.

 ## Upload